olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_22.md

 ### Falling

-We must let the bricks fall, and then determine how many of the bricks in this equilibrium, fallen state can be individually destroyed without causing any other bricks to fall.
+We must first let the bricks fall.
+Then when the bricks have fallen to their equilibrium fallen state, find which bricks in this state can be individually destroyed without causing any other bricks to fall.

 To solve this, I first found it important sort the bricks in order of height.
 I then found a way to calculate if two bricks overlap in the x-y plane.
 Then, with this information, a nested loop can be run on each pair of bricks in height-ascending order, if the pair of bricks overlap we then update the higher bricks Z-position to the lower bricks Z-position + 1.